top of page

 Upcoming Sessions

 These live group inquiry sessions invite slow, grounded exchange from personal experience.
 Participants are typically seasoned practitioners with diverse roots.
+You are welcome to join us.

 We meet every second Wednesday at 5pm UTC for 90 mins.

-29th July - Collective Spiritual Maturity
+Collective Spiritual Maturity

 Next Live Session: